-The District shall establish programs, measures, or alternative means and methods to continue student engagement and access to education during a student's period of expulsion.
-The District's program shall include offering an expelled student an opportunity for enrollment in digital learning courses or other alternative educational courses that result in the receipt of academic credit that is at least equal to credit the expelled student may have received from the District if the student had not been expelled.
+The District shall establish programs, measures, or alternative means and methods to continue student engagement and access to education during a student's period of expulsion

 4.32-SEARCH, SEIZURE, AND INTERROGATIONS

 The District respects the rights of its students against arbitrary intrusion of their person and property.
 At the same time, it is the responsibility of school officials to protect the health, safety, and welfare of all students enrolled in the District in order to promote an environment conducive to student learning.
 The Superintendent, principals, and their designees have the right to inspect and search school property and equipment.
 They may also search students and their personal property in which the student has a reasonable expectation of privacy, when there is reasonable and individualized suspicion to believe such student or property contains illegal items or other items in violation of Board policy or dangerous to the school community.
 School authorities may seize evidence found in the search and disciplinary action may be taken.
 Evidence found which appears to be in violation of the law shall be reported to the appropriate authority.